1914 United States Senate elections: Alabama

-Democrat Joseph F. Johnston died August 8, 1913.
-Democrat Henry D. Clayton was appointed August 12, 1913, but his appointment was challenged and withdrawn.
-Democrat Franklin P. Glass was appointed November 17, 1913, but the Senate refused to seat him.

 Alabama (special)

-Democrat Francis S. White was elected May 11, 1914 to finish the current term that would end in 1915.
+Incumbent Democratic U.S. Senator Joseph F. Johnston died August 8, 1913.
+Two appointees, Henry D. Clayton and Franklin P. Glass, were named to replace Johnston, but both faced challenges and were ultimately not seated.
+A special election was held to fill out the remaining months of Johnston's term.
+Attorney Frank White won the Democratic primary on April 6, 1914, and was elected unopposed in the special general election on May 11, 1914.

 Alabama (regular)

-After White retired, House Majority Leader Oscar Underwood was elected to a new term.
+White declined to run in the regular election for a full term.
+U.S. Representative Oscar Underwood, the House Majority Leader, won the Democratic primary over Representative Richmond P. Hobson.
+He then defeated Alex C. Birch, the Republican nominee, in the general election.

 Arizona

 Incumbent Democrat Marcus A. Smith was elected in 1912 with 50% of the vote and sought re-election.
 Although he easily defeated his primary challenger, he faced a large field of candidates in the general election.
 State Senator and trader Don Lorenzo Hubbell was the Republican nominee.
-Third party candidates included Eugene W. Chafin of the Prohibition Party, who ran for president under the party's nomination, as well as Socialist Bert Davis and Progressive J. Bernard Nelson.
+Third-party candidates included Eugene W. Chafin of the Prohibition Party, who ran for president under the party's nomination, as well as Socialist Bert Davis and Progressive J. Bernard Nelson.

 Smith received over half of the vote, defeating each candidate by a wide margin.
 He was elected to his second term.

 Arkansas

 California

 Incumbent Republican George Clement Perkins was first elected in an 1895 special election and was re-elected for three more terms.
 He did not seek re-election.

-U.S. Representative Joseph R. Knowland was the Republican nominee for this seat in 1914.
-He was challenged by the Democratic nominee, former mayor of San Francisco James Duval Phelan, and the Progressive nominee Francis J. Heney, the former attorney general of the Arizona Territory.
+U.S. Representative Joseph R. Knowland of Oakland was the Republican nominee for this seat in 1914.
+He was challenged by the Democratic nominee, former mayor of San Francisco James Duval Phelan, and Progressive nominee Francis J. Heney, the former attorney general of the Arizona Territory.

-Phelan defeated Heney and Knowland by slim margins and less than a third of the vote.
+Phelan defeated Heney and Knowland by slim margins and with less than a third of the vote.